Generative AI Security Services

 • Executive briefing and prioritized AI risk roadmap

-The founder’s background includes GPT-4 and DALL-E integration, custom RAG pipelines, multimodal data classification, machine learning, security architecture, insider threat, DLP, threat detection, AWS architecture, CISSP, and TOGAF-based solution architecture.
+The founder’s background includes LLM integration, custom RAG pipelines, multimodal data classification, machine learning, security architecture, insider threat detection, DLP, threat detection, AWS architecture, CISSP, and TOGAF-based solution architecture.

 That combination matters because GenAI security is not only a policy exercise.
 It requires understanding how AI systems are built, how users actually adopt them, how sensitive data moves, how controls fail, and how executives need to make risk decisions.